 - 2 tablespoons water

-- 2 tablespoons neutral tasting oil (refined olive oil, avocado oil, or sunflower seed oil)
+- 2 tablespoons neutral tasting oil (refined olive oil, avocado oil, or sunflower seed oil.
+I like to use avocado oil)

 - In a food processor (or high powdered blender) blend the avocados, pinch of salt, lime juice, and water until very smooth.
 While the blender is going drizzle in the oil.